bswhitney/Cityworks-UICustomization-Training-Snippets/Web-Training/06_Search-Display-Instructions.md

 # Search Display Instructions

+**NOTE:** As of the 15.5.4 version of the software, it appears you can use custom XML files to make edits, rather than editing the Base XML file.

 In some cases, it might be beneficial to edit the search display fields used whenever you do a search.
 All search display fields are housed in a single file, **SearchDisplayFieldsBase.xml**.
-This is the only instance where youwould edit a base file.
+This is the only instance where you would edit a base file.
 It is important to save a copy of the original file, in the event of any catastrophic errors.

 1. Navigate to the XML folder and find **SearchDisplayFieldsBase.xml**.
 2. Make a backup copy  in a safe location.